Marketionist/interview-tasks/fintech/README.md

 should be supported, an assumption was be made that the booking flow should work in Google Chrome as it is the most popular and widely used browser.

-5. As the amount of tests is not big, for now the concurrency for test execution is set to 1.
-It can easily be extended later on.
-For future scalability please see `projects` inside [e2e-config.ts](https://github.com/Marketionist/interview-tasks/blob/master/fintech/e2e-config.ts).
+5. The amount of tests is not big for now, but they are independent and running in parallel.
+For extended future scalability please see `projects` inside [e2e-config.ts](https://github.com/Marketionist/interview-tasks/blob/master/fintech/e2e-config.ts).

 6. Additionally all code is checked for styling quality by lint and husky on